Alex Stewart (writer): Warhammer 40,000

 Omnibus editions: Ciaphas Cain: Hero of the Imperium (Black, 2007), the first three novels plus short fiction; Ciaphas Cain: Defender of the Imperium (Black, 2010), the next three novels plus short fiction.
+Ciaphas Cain: Saviour of the Imperium (Black, 2018) followed, collecting a further three novels.
+An anthology reprinting Ciaphas Cain short stories is due to be released in early 2025.